kirill-konshin/next-redux-wrapper/README.md

 Live example: https://codesandbox.io/s/next-redux-wrapper-demo-7n2t5.

 All examples are written in TypeScript.
 If you're using plain JavaScript just omit type declarations.
-These examples use vanilla Redux, if you're using Redux Toolkit, please refer to [dedicated example](#redux-toolkit).
+These examples use vanilla Redux, if you're using Redux Toolkit, please refer to [dedicated example](#redux-toolkit), the general setup is the same.

 Next.js has several data fetching mechanisms, this library can attach to any of them.
 But first you have to write some common code.

-**Please note that your reducer _must_ have the `HYDRATE` action handler. `HYDRATE` action handler must properly reconciliate the hydrated state on top of the existing state (if any).** This behavior was added in version 6 of this library.
-We'll talk about this special action later.
+## Step 1.
+Create a store

 Create a file named `store.ts`: